 Are you tired of the same old suggestions for what to do in London?
 Sure, Westminster Abbey and afternoon tea are lovely.
 But if you’re looking to escape the crowds, or need ideas for a return trip, try these non touristy things to do in London.

 I created this 4 day London itinerary to celebrate my one year anniversary of moving to The Big Smoke.
-In that time, I’ve spent countless hours exploring the city on my own and playing travel guide for visiting family.
-I’ve done all the typical touristy stuff and uncovered a few hidden gems.
+Since then, I’ve spent countless hours exploring the city on my own and playing travel guide for visiting family.
 And now, I’m sharing my best tips for spending 4 days in London!

-With world-class museums, gorgeous architecture, and 71 Michelin-starred restaurants, it’s no wonder London attracts 20 million visitors every year.
-It’s a destination steeped in history, where centuries-old churches are wedged between towering skyscrapers.
-But with so much to see and do, it’s easy to feel overwhelmed!
+With so much to see and do, it’s easy to feel overwhelmed on your first trip to London!
 That’s why I’ve compiled tons of London sightseeing tips that I’ve picked up during my time exploring the city as an expat.

 Britain is a nation of dog lovers.
 Even in a metropolis like London, it’s not uncommon to see Labradors frolicking in the park or Yorkshire terriers trying to keep up during a morning jog.
 And yet, renting in London with a dog is difficult.